seungbinpark6/seungbinpark6.github.io/_pages/dissertation.md

 ## Understanding the Values and Evaluating the Impacts of Urban Land-Grant Universities’ Community Engagement Initiatives

-Description will be added soon.
+Note: Description of my dissertation will be added soon.